-To understand the concept of short selling, let me first explain what the opposite of shorting – that is, going long – involves.
+To understand the concept of short-selling, let us first explain what the opposite of shorting – that is, ‘going long’ – involves.
 Going long on an ASX share means buying a company with the hope and expectation that its share price will rise over the long term.

 It’s the type of investing in which most of us solely participate.
-If you buy shares in the Commonwealth Bank of Australia (ASX: CBA), for example, you are probably doing so because you think it will make a profitable investment.
+If you buy shares in the Commonwealth Bank of Australia (ASX: CBA), you probably do so because you think it will make a profitable investment.
 This is called ‘going long’ on Commonwealth Bank.

-Short selling is not normally available to ordinary retail investors.
-But it is widely available for institutional and ‘sophisticated’ investors as well as fund managers.
-Short seller information is publicly available on the ASX and is a helpful tool for analysing a company as a potential investment.
-If you are considering a company for an investment, and you see it has a high level of short seller interest, it could signify you have missed something that other investors haven’t.
+Short-selling is not normally available to retail investors.
+But it is widely available to institutional and ‘sophisticated’ investors, and fund managers.
+Short-seller information is publicly available on the ASX and is a helpful tool for analysing a company as a potential investment.

 Going long on an ASX share is a concept that is relatively easy to understand.
-It involves buying a share for a price upon which the ownership of said share transfers to you.
+It involves buying shares on the market for a specific price and having those shares transferred to you.
 You now own an asset and thus will theoretically benefit if the price of that asset rises.

 Shorting is a bit more complex, though.

-If an investor wants to short sell a company, they will first borrow someone else’s shares and arrange a date upon which they will be returned to the original owner.
-The short seller will then sell those shares, repurchase them at the agreed-upon date and return them to their original owners.
+If an investor wants to short-sell a company, they will first borrow someone else’s shares and arrange a date upon which they have to return them to the original owner.
+The short-seller will then sell those shares, repurchase them at the agreed-upon date and return them to their original owner.

-Fast forward 3 months, and Commonwealth Bank shares are now trading for $50.
-The short seller repurchases 100 Commonwealth Bank shares for $5,000 and returns them to the original owner, in the process making a profit of $3,000, which is equivalent to how much the ‘long’ investor has lost on paper.
+Three months later, Commonwealth Bank shares are now trading for $50.
+The short-seller repurchases 100 Commonwealth Bank shares for $5,000 and returns them to the original owner, making a profit of $3,000, which is equivalent to how much the long investor has lost on paper.

 Of course, this can work in the opposite direction as well.
-If, after the 3 months, Commonwealth Bank shares are $100 each rather than $50, the short seller still has to return the 100 shares but at a higher price than they initially sold them.
-Thus, the ‘shorter’ would be $2,000 poorer at the end of the transaction.
+If, after the three months, Commonwealth Bank shares are $100 each rather than $50, the short-seller still has to return the 100 shares but at a higher price than they initially sold them.
+Thus, the shorter would be $2,000 poorer at the end of the transaction.

-Indeed, there are investment firms that operate with the sole purpose of finding these sorts of activities to profitably short sell the companies that perpetrate them.
+Indeed, there are investment firms that operate with the sole purpose of identifying these activities to profitably short-sell the companies that perpetrate them.

-It can also incentivise false claims against a ‘short target’ company to create market panic amongst a company’s owners, thereby creating a groundless (but profitable) short selling opportunity.
+It can also incentivise false claims against a ‘short target’ company to create market panic among its shareholders, thereby creating a groundless (but profitable) short-selling opportunity.

-Even so, short selling looks as though it’s here to stay, so hopefully, you have a deeper understanding of this investing practice and how it relates to you as an ASX shareholder.
+Even so, short-selling looks as though it’s here to stay.
+Hopefully, you now have a deeper understanding of this investing practice and how it relates to you as an ASX shareholder.